gbstan92/security-operations-task/README.md

 Some general points:

-* **Provide the solution as a public git repository that can easily be cloned by our team.**
+* **Provide the solution as a public git repository that our team can easily clone.**

-* Provide any instructions needed to run the automation solution in `README.md`.
+* Provide instructions to run the automation solution in `README.md`.

 * The configuration file `rates/config.py` has some defaults that will most likely change depending on the solution.
 It would be beneficial to have a way to more dynamically pass in config values.